ByteDance founder donates $77 million amid China billionaires' charity rush

 The donation will set up the “Meifang Foundation” to assist teachers with advanced education and support vocational education, Longyan’s education bureau said in a statement.
 The foundation will mainly focus on the rural areas in the region, according to a person with direct knowledge of the matter.

-This month, Chinese food delivery giant Meituan's (3690.HK) founder Wang Xing donated about $2 billion worth of Meituan shares into the Wang Xing Fund, which promotes education and scientific research. read more
+This month, Chinese food delivery giant Meituan’s founder Wang Xing donated about $2 billion worth of Meituan shares into the Wang Xing Fund, which promotes education and scientific research.

 Both Alibaba and Meituan face scrutiny from China’s antitrust authorities.
 China’s market regulator fined Alibaba a record 18 billion yuan ($2.75 billion) for its abuse of dominant market position, and announced an antitrust probe into Meituan in April.